flazer/twitchbot/README.md

 the bot should join.

 ## Starting
-Once the installation is finished, you can run `minicli` it with:
+Once the installation is finished, you can run it with `minicli`:

 ```
 cd figgebot